-While emotional exhaustion might seem like a problem that could go away after a little time out of the office, properly addressing it is not that simple.
+While emotional exhaustion might seem like one of those conditions that could go away after a little time out of the office, properly addressing it is not that simple.
 In fact, if left unresolved, it can become a continuous issue that negatively impacts a person’s personal and professional life.
-To protect your well-being, learn more about emotional exhaustion and how to reduce stress and emotional burnout.
+To protect your well-being and stop feeling overwhelmed, learn more about emotional exhaustion and how to manage stress and emotional burnout.

 What Makes a Person Emotionally Drained?

 Emotional exhaustion occurs when a person expends too much mental energy on a particular situation, circumstance, person, thought, or concern.
 Overstimulation of negative emotions like fear, anger, annoyance, sadness, and worry has serious consequences on a person’s physical, emotional, and mental condition.
 When the brain spends too much time working and not enough time recovering from rigorous cognitive activity, mental fatigue follows.
 This results in a loss of physical and mental abilities, delayed responses and reactions, and poor self-management.

 - Experiencing a lack of cash flow or a financial hardship

 - Going through major life changes

 - Suffering the loss of a loved one

 - Lacking work-life balance

 - Not practicing a time management strategy that prioritizes work